ubc-lib-geo/Data-Normalization-Classification/Content/Other_Methods.md

 # Poll Questions:
 ### 11) Which of the above maps gives a more truthful representation of the data?
-    A) Race of Majoirty of Police Killing Victims
+    A) Race of majority of Police Killing Victims
     B) Race Most Likely to be Killed by Police

-    Ordinal data is data that has an order/rank to it